If your LinkedIn account vanished tomorrow, your contacts wouldn’t survive the move. Yet it doesn’t have to be this way.

 I’ve moved communities and networks between platforms more times than I’d like: Slack, Facebook Groups, LinkedIn, Meetup, forums, Twitter, sometimes as the main channel, sometimes a side tool.
-Every move charged a tax on the way out: the people who didn’t follow to the new place, the years of conversations stranded in a database neither I nor the members controlled.
+Every move charged a huge tax on the way out: the people who didn’t follow to the new place, the years of conversations stranded in a database neither I nor the members controlled.
 Realistically, half the audience never makes the jump.

 The tax is built in